 Counseling can help to systematically unveil your underlying issues which you yourself are not aware of.
 A therapist or counselor can help you address your toxic emotions and equip you to tackle them effectively even in the future.

 Everyone has their own coping mechanism while moving on from a relationship.

 If you’ve been through a bad break up recently, you can grieve in any way you like.
 Don’t bother about who’s judging you.

 Crying is okay and if it helps you vent out, then just do it.
-However, excessive crying is not the best of ways to deal with a situation.
+But, makes sure that you don’t lose yourself to the ritual of incessant crying.

 5. Do more of what makes you happy

 If you’ve got free time on your hands, try to look for something that keeps you busy.
 Find a new hobby and spend more time doing it rather than sitting idle and sulking around.